jatofg/promoris/README.md

 ## Building
 For building, a version of `g++` supporting the C++14 standard is required.

+To build everything and place it in a new dictionary `dist`, run:
+`./makeall.sh`

-Switch to the directory of the program you want to compile, and run `make`.
+Alternatively, to compile only one part, switch to the directory of the program you want to compile, and run `make`.
 The compiled binary will be placed in the
 `./dist/Debug/GNU-Linux/` directory.

 ## Invoking